-This Tuesday was no different to any other as the young divorcee reached for the single banner, the smaller red basket with handles.
-No need for pushing carts when you are shopping for one.
-The cold shock of the small metal wires was interrupted by a warm rough sensation brushing her hand.
+Eyes on the display of fresh peaches the cold shock of the small metal wires on her fingertips was interrupted by a warm rough sensation brushing her hand.
 She looked down to find that another hand had made the same reach for this particular red basket.
 Hanging in from the adjacent doors a man of similar age was holding a tight grip.
-His focus on the produce turned to the blunder, his tie shimmered in the light as he made a lively bounce back, hands in the air.
-As if this young woman’s hand had the touch of Midas.
+His focus, which was on the produce, turned to the blunder.
+His tie shimmered in the light as he made a lively bounce back with his hands in the air, almost as if this young woman’s graze was infected the touch of Midas.
 In the same moment the girl was placing her hand behind her back, offering her apology, offering her hand to the basket.

 She grabbed a new tub of potato salad and he grabbed hot wings in the cold foods freezers.
 Their dance down the aisles were like opposing winds beautifully swirling to the same rhythmic pace throughout their shopping adventure.

 Upon checking out, the lines were long.
 She looked up and noticed him standing two places back on register four.
 He seemed to smile kindly upon noticing her glance.
 Flustered she looked to see that at register 6 she too stood two customers back, and they slowly, silently made their way forward as the brimming carts seemed to slowly deflate their spewing contents.